rishabhrao12/machine-learning/Ch01-Introduction/Introduction.md

 ### 6.2 Data Mismatch

 In some cases the data you have in your dataset may be nonrepresentative of the actual data you will get.
 For example, if you use pictures of flowers downloaded from the internet and the user takes a photo using the apps camera and wants to make a prediction using it is possible that the photo may not be of the same type as the data you have.
 In the scenario it is a data mismatch.
 As a result of this you won't know whether your model is performing poorly because the model is bad or because there is a mismatch of data.
 A solution is to create a hold out set called the train-dev set.
 After the model is trained on the training set you can evaluate it on the train dev set.
-If it performs well, that meas it is not overfitting, if it performs poorly on the validation set then the problem must be coming rom data mismatch.
+If it performs well, that meas it is not overfitting, if it performs poorly on the validation set then the problem must be coming from data mismatch.
 You can try to tackle this by preprocessing the web images to make them look more like images taken by the mobile app, and then retrain the model.
 Conversely, if the model performs poorly on the train-dev set then it has overfitted the training set, so you should try to simplify or regularize the model, get more data, and clean up the training data (this method was suggested by Andrew Ng).